fruitz-of-dojo/Quake2/readme.txt

+This is the MacOS X port of Quake 2.
+The port was originally released on MacOS X 10.0.
+The goal was to create a carbon-less native port that would not rely on any legacy APIs.

+Axel Wefers
+Fruitz Of Dojo

+From the original readme:

 This is the complete source code for Quake 2, version 3.21, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't